NSERC USRA Competition

 - You may hold a maximum of three NSERC USRAs throughout your university career;

-- You are permitted to take a maximum of 1 (one) course during the USRA period, only if your supervisor approves.
+- You are permitted to take a maximum of 2 (two) courses during the USRA period, only if your supervisor approves.
 Enrollment in more than one course during the USRA period risks rejection of the candidate's eligibility by NSERC.

 The Quebec Government program from FQRNT is also available to students who hold an NSERC USRA.
 Please follow the link below: